"His vocal lines are lyrical and shapely. His writing for orchestra, too, is beautiful. And he has an eclectic command of styles outside his own."

 Later I taught musical theater courses at Juilliard, interviewing masters like Sondheim, Harnick, and Burton Lane.
 My love of musicals has always 'balanced' my love of the longhairs."

-Little surprise, then, that Eyerly's current projects include Arlington Sons, a concert scene for opera/Broadway baritone David Pittsinger and his son Richard (premiere, Pittsburgh Symphony conducted by Leonard Slatkin, October 2012); a song cycle for mezzo-soprano Jennifer Larmore; and POOCH, a musical comedy set in modern day Manhattan, about the search for love, success, a lost dog - and Puccini.
+Little surprise, then, that Eyerly's recent projects include Arlington Sons, a concert scene for opera/Broadway baritone David Pittsinger and his son Richard (premiere, Pittsburgh Symphony conducted by Leonard Slatkin, October 2012); Creatures Great and Small, a setting of whimsical poems about animals, for mezzo-soprano Jennifer Larmore (premiere, Megeve, France, August 2018); and POOCH, a musical comedy set in modern day Manhattan, about the search for love, success, a lost dog - and Puccini (first staged workshop, Seagle Music Colony, NY, September 2018).

 Other works include Spires, for choir and organ, commissioned by Saint Thomas Church Fifth Avenue, New York; Source, composed for virtuoso clarinetist Alan Kay, introduced at the Cape May Music Festival, NJ; The House of the Seven Gables, a full-length opera produced by Manhattan School of Music and now available on double CD from Albany Records; Exultation Overture, commissioned by the New York Youth Symphony; The Palm at the End, a sextet for piano and winds, commissioned by Chamber Music America; and Variations on a Theme by Honegger, winner of the Louisville Orchestra New Music Prize.